andreasplado/tellimusveod-web-api/README.md

 #Endpoints

 ###Gettin offers by location in a distance
-Gettin jobs by location in a distance.
+Gettin offers by location in a distance.
 Distance is in METERS!
 Add your longitude and latitude after '='.
 Example with Longitude 152.522067 and latitude 58.698017<br>

 ```ggg```